haimkastner/castnet-blog/contents/en/blog/units-in-system.md

 The [UnitsNET](https://github.com/angularsen/UnitsNet) library - the ultimate solution to unit conversion woes.

 The awesome UnitsNet library provides a structure for units that's independent of the system.
-For example, it offers a `Length` object that has properties for all unit variants such as meters, yards, and more.
+For instance, it offers a `Length` object that has properties for all unit variants such as meters, yards, and more.

-Instead of using different variable names across the system, only the `Length` object is used, making it easier to manage conversions.
-If a specific unit system is required, such as when sending data to another system using an API, it's simple to obtain the correct value in the required unit system, and make it easy to understand what is the system used for sending.
+Instead of using different variable names across the system, only the `Length` object is used, making it easier to manage conversions when it does required.

+When a specific unit system is required, such as when sending data to another system using an API, it's simple to obtain the correct value in the required unit system, and make it easy to understand later what is the system used for sending.

 Let's take a look at some code examples: